ucmo-cs/GitWorkshop/Workshop.md

 ```
 $ cat test.txt
 ```
-Note we can achieve the above with:
+Note we can achieve the above with the following, which means one commit before the head of the current branch:
 ```
 $ git checkout HEAD~1
 ```